thelocker98/ros2-docs/docs/General ROS 2/Building ROS 2 Packages/Building ROS2 packages.md

 ## Setup

 ### Setting up the ROS2 Package Workspace
-first create the folder for the package usual it is called `packagename_ws`where `_ws` stands for then you enter the directory and create another directory called `src` then run the `colcon build` command.
+First create the folder for the package usual it is called `packagename_ws`where `_ws` stands for then you enter the directory, and create, another directory called `src` then run the `colcon build` command.
 ```bash
 colcon build
 ```